popgenmethods/momi2/Readme.md

 * Parameter inference via gradient descent, automatic differentiation
 * Improved user interface

-These extensions and updates will be described in a future paper.
+These extensions to momi will be described in a future paper.
 Stay tuned!